samuel-walters/Cloud-computing-with-AWS/documentation/AMI.md

 ### Saves money

-AMIs Cut down on costs as instances can be terminated when not in use as AMIs saves the instance's information.
+AMIs Cut down on costs as instances can be terminated when not in use as AMIs save the instance's information.

 ### Flexibility